Guts of Growth: Heat stress in poultry

 By Dr. Kayla Price

-After a long winter across Canada, summer and higher temperatures are approaching.
+Hot summer temperatures have arrived.
 That means it’s important to be prepared for the heat and the impact this could have on your birds.

 What is heat stress?